Sp-Sayan/codsoft_level-1_Task-2/README.md

 # codsoft_level-1_Task-2

-Landing Page designed by me
+Landing Page designed by me using HTML, CSS and JS